 By Elaine

-Transition comes always in motion.
+Transition always in motion,

-Summer and fall down again.
+summer and fall down again.

-Fractured yet still—unbroken.
+Fractured yet still—unbroken,

-For it is all not forgotten.
+But it is not all forgotten.

 I go forward in faith alone.